-- Achieve a 5% reduction of solid waste entering landfills by 2027 and a 10% reduction by 2032. - Develop a regional plan to properly dispose of E-Waste. - Encourage proper disposal of household hazardous waste (HHW). - Decrease improperly disposed tires within the region. - Assist joint education efforts on waste reduction and reuse, and proper disposal methods.
+- □ Achieve a 5% reduction of solid waste entering landfills by 2027 and a 10% reduction by 2032. - □ Develop a regional plan to properly dispose of E-Waste from households and private businesses. - □ Encourage proper disposal of household hazardous waste (HHW) and other hazardous waste. - $\hfill\square$ Decrease illegal dumping to include improperly disposed tires within the region. - □ Assist joint education efforts on waste reduction and reuse, and proper disposal methods.